The View: Jedediah Bila Gets Bashing From Co-Hosts For Taking Trump’s Side And Saying Hollywood Should Not Be Involved In Politics

 “People look up to actors.
 They look up to athletes…and that was such an incredible platform.
 And what she was speaking out against, or in support of, was freedom of the press, not making fun of disabled people…supporting arts in our country.
 That message was really significant to me.”

 Behar weighed in, saying that people did not like it when celebrities discussed politics, but noted that they had elected one into office.
 The 74-year-old comedian and writer revealed that maybe it would best if he also kept quiet.
-Whoopi Goldberg, read out a tweet by Meghan McCain who pointed out that anti-Trump speeches like the one made at the Golden Globes got the Manhattan billionaire into the White House.
+Whoopi Goldberg read out a tweet by Meghan McCain who pointed out that anti-Trump speeches like the one made at the Golden Globes got the Manhattan billionaire into the White House.
 The 32-year-old daughter of U.S. Senator, John McCain cautioned that if Hollywood kept on throwing speeches like that around, Trump would be re-elected.
 Goldberg said people needed to stop using Hollywood as if it was a bad word.

 Are things like Meryl Streep's Golden Globes speech really what caused Trump to win?
 The co-hosts weigh in. pic.twitter.com/RKN2qVCc1V